jtarrio/webrtlsdr/docs/highlevel.md

 Note that the `start()` and `stop()` methods may return before the radio is started or stopped.
 Therefore, if you call `isPlaying()` right after `start()` or `stop()`, you will get the "wrong" result.

-You can get notifications when the radio starts and stops playing; to do that, liste on the `radio` event.
+You can get notifications when the radio starts and stops playing; to do that, listen for the `radio` event.

 #### Example